andycroll/andycroll.com/_posts/2021/2021-06-21-calculate-mode-median-average-of-a-ruby-array.md

 ---

 I've previously disscussed a way [to calculate the mean of an array in Ruby](/ruby/calculate-a-mean-average-from-a-ruby-array).
-But there are two other averages that you might see, less commonly used but still useful.
+But there are two other averages that you might see, less commonly used, but still useful.

 ## Calculate a median...